ParrotDevelopers/ParrotDevelopers/README.md

 - All my projects are GNU GPL v3 Licensed so you can edit them and contribute to them 🆓

-- Primary OS - Kali Linux 💻
-- Secondary OS - Manjaro 💻
-- Tertiary OS - Windows 10 - Chrrently only using for gaming 🎮
+- OS - POP OS

 - Games I play: CS:GO - HvH 🎯